 Dynamic Store Challenges

-Require transfer initiators to pass checks against dynamic stores.
+Require specified parties (initiator, sender, recipient, or a hardcoded address) to pass checks against dynamic stores.
 Typically, these are used in combination with smart contracts or other custom extensions.

 Dynamic stores are standalone (address -> boolean) stores controlled by whoever creates them.
 They are stored and maintained by the creator.
-These are powerful for creating dynamic approval criteria with smart contracts and other custom use cases.
+These are powerful for creating dynamic approval criteria with smart contracts and other custom use cases liek global kill switches.

 How It Works

-Dynamic store challenges check if the transfer initiator has a value of true in specified dynamic stores.
+Dynamic store challenges check if a specified party has a value of true in specified dynamic stores.
 The system:

 1. Checks Global Kill Switch: First checks if the dynamic store's globalEnabled field is true.
 If globalEnabled = false, the approval fails immediately with error: "dynamic store storeId {id} is globally disabled"

-2. Checks Initiator: If the store is globally enabled, looks up the initiator's address in the specified dynamic store
+3. Looks Up Address: If the store is globally enabled, looks up the specified party's address in the dynamic store

-3. Evaluates Boolean: Returns the boolean value for the initiator (or defaultValue if not set)
+4. Evaluates Boolean: Returns the boolean value for that address (or defaultValue if not set)

 Interface